-North Korea no longer poses nuclear threat – Donald Trump
+North Korea to take 'major nuclear disarmament steps by 2021'

 However Mr Pompeo, who flew to Seoul to brief South Korean leaders on the summit, said the North Korean leader understands that “there will be in-depth verification” of nuclear commitments in any deal with the US.

 While the US leader was facing questions at home and among allies about whether he gave away too much in return for far too little at the summit, North Korean state media heralded claims of a victorious meeting with the US president.

 Images of Mr Kim standing side-by-side with Mr Trump on the world stage were splashed across newspapers.

 Mr Trump’s claim that North Korea no longer poses a nuclear threat is questionable considering Pyongyang’s significant weapons arsenal.